 NCAA March Madness Live (free, $3.99 premium version)

 The official app is available on Android for the first time.
 It is available for free, but also offers a premium version via an in-app purchase.
 The free version gets you scores, bracket updates, game alerts and live radio.
-If you wish to upgrade to the premium version for $3.99, you can have access to every game on-demand right on your Android device.
+If you wish to upgrade to the premium version for $3.99, you can have access to every game on-demand right on your Android devi

 Once you have paid the $3.99, you can also log-in to your account on any computer and watch the games there should you choose to.
 The live streaming is currently available for devices running Android 2.2 to Android 2.3.7, but the developers are rapidly trying to increase support.
 If you're looking for the best all around NCAA March Madness app experience, this one is hard to beat.
-[Google Play link]
+[Google Play link (opens in new tab)]

 ESPN Bracket Bound (free)

 Bracket Bound is ESPN's official app for the tournament and in the short time that I've used it, it reminds me a lot of Bowl Bound, which, is a good thing.
 I've always thought that Bowl Bound was one of the best apps that ESPN has put out, and Bracket Bound looks to follow in those footsteps.
 The interface is nice and it boasts a lot of features.
 With the app you can read the latest tournament news, see live scores, view

 You can also customize an entire tab for your favorite team that displays scores, schedules, news and all of the information you could want to know about your team.
-[Google Play link]
+[Google Play link (opens in new tab)]

 Yahoo!
 Tourney Pick'em (free)

 Yahoo!'s app offering is good for all of you who use Yahoo! to manage your bracket pools.
 It has a nice, simplistic UI that displays the pools you are a part of and allows you to quickly see who

 You know that saying to focus on one thing and do it well?
 This app focuses on giving you a quick look at how you're performing in your Yahoo! pools and it does it very well.
-[Google Play link]
+[Google Play link (opens in new tab)]

 College Basketball Scoreboard (free)

 College Basketball Scoreboard is a good app that also does one thing very well: provide live scores for college basketball games.
 Scoreboard apps are all a matter of personal preference, so w

 College Basketball Scoreboard focuses on one sport and because of that boasts some of the fastest scoring updates out of all the other apps.You can track your favorite teams or shout out to your friends on Facebook and Twitter that their team just lost.
-[Google Play link]
+[Google Play link (opens in new tab)]

 Sporting News NCAA Basketball (free)

 Sporting News has a variety of dedicated sports apps and this is the one focused on college basketball.
 With the app, you can get all of the latest news surrounding the world of college basketball and the tournament.
 It also offers scores, videos, push notifications, sharing via Facebook and Twitter as well as favorite team customization options.
-[Google Play link]
+[Google Play link (opens in new tab)]

 Bracket is a simple app that shows you only the bracket and what teams have moved on and what teams have not.
-It gives you live scoring updates as well and allows you to narrow the bracket down to only the winners, which is helpful.
+It gives you live scoring updates as well and allows you to narrow the br

 You drag your finger around the app to move around the bracket and click on the orange basketballs or team icons to see what the matchups are.
 Again, a simple app aimed at doing one thing, which is to show you the bracket in an easy way and it does an excellent job.
-[Google Play link]
+[Google Play link (opens in new tab)]